 He got famous for his biography Alkh Nagri, Ali Pur ka Aili and travelogue Labaik.
 In his life, he was called with the name of Mumtaz Mufti.
 Even his grandson called him by that name.

 Mumtaz Mufti was born on 11 September 1905 in Batala Punjab.
 His father’s name was Muhammad Hussain.
 He got his early education in Amartasar, Mianwali, and Multan.
 Mufti completed his matriculation from DG Khan and Intermediate from Amritsar.
-He got the graduation degree from Islamia College Lahore.
+He got a graduation degree from Islamia College Lahore.

 Mumtaz Mufti Early Thoughts.

-Thesis and Books wrote on Mumtaz Mufti
+Thesis and Books Written on Mumtaz Mufti:

 - Mumtaz Mufti- Hawal o Asaar by Dr. Robina Rafiq